jundalisay/superb/content/en/research/poincare/science/chapter-08b.md

 are therefore led to adopt the same course as if a simple law were, other things being equal, more probable than a complex law.
 A century ago it was frankly confessed and proclaimed abroad that Nature loves simplicity; but Nature has proved the contrary since then on more than one occasion.
 We no longer confess this tendency, and we only keep of it what is indispensable, so that science may not become impossible.

 In formulating a general, simple, and formal law, based on a comparatively small number of not altogether consistent experiments, we have only obeyed a necessity from which the human mind cannot free itself.
 But there is something more, and that is why I dwell on this topic.

-No one doubts that Mayer’s prin- ciple is not called upon to survive all the particular laws from which it was deduced, in the same way that New- ton’s law has survived the laws of Kepler from which it was derived, and which are no longer anything but ap- proximations, if we take perturbations into account.
+No one doubts that Mayer’s principle is not called upon to survive all the particular laws from which it was deduced, in the same way that Newton’s law has survived the laws of Kepler from which it was derived, and which are no longer anything but approximations, if we take perturbations into account.
 Now why does this principle thus occupy a kind of privileged position among physical laws?
 There are many reasons for that.
-At the outset we think that we cannot rejectenergy and thermo-dynamics.

-it, or even doubt its absolute rigour, without admitting the possibility of perpetual motion; we certainly feel dis- trust at such a prospect, and we believe ourselves less rash in affirming it than in denying it.
+At the outset we think that we cannot reject it, or even doubt its absolute rigour, without admitting the possibility of perpetual motion; we certainly feel distrust at such a prospect, and we believe ourselves less rash in affirming it than in denying it.
 That perhaps is not quite accurate.
-The impossibility of perpetual mo- tion only implies the conservation of energy for reversible phenomena.
+The impossibility of perpetual motion only implies the conservation of energy for reversible phenomena.
 The imposing simplicity of Mayer’s principle equally contributes to strengthen our faith.
-In a law im- mediately deduced from experiments, such as Mariotte’s law, this simplicity would rather appear to us a reason for distrust; but here this is no longer the case.
+In a law immediately deduced from experiments, such as Mariotte’s law, this simplicity would rather appear to us a reason for distrust; but here this is no longer the case.
 We take elements which at the first glance are unconnected; these arrange themselves in an unexpected order, and form a harmonious whole.
-We cannot believe that this unex- pected harmony is a mere result of chance.
+We cannot believe that this unexpected harmony is a mere result of chance.
 Our conquest appears to be valuable to us in proportion to the efforts it has cost, and we feel the more certain of having snatched its true secret from Nature in proportion as Nature has appeared more jealous of our attempts to discover it.

 But these are only small reasons.
 Before we raise Mayer’s law to the dignity of an absolute principle, a deeper discus- sion is necessary.
 But if we embark on this discussion we see that this absolute principle is not even easy to enun- ciate.
 In every particular case we clearly see what energyscience and hypothesis

 is, and we can give it at least a provisory definition; but it is impossible to find a general definition of it.
 If we wish to enunciate the principle in all its generality and apply it to the universe, we see it vanish, so to speak, and nothing is left but this—there is something which remains constant.
 But has this a meaning?

-In the deter- minist hypothesis the state of the universe is determined by an extremely large number n of parameters, which I shall call x 1 , x 2 , x 3 , . . . , , x n .
+In the determinist hypothesis the state of the universe is determined by an extremely large number n of parameters, which I shall call x 1 , x 2 , x 3 , . . . , , x n .
 As soon as we know at a given moment the values of these n parameters, we also